 Snow Plow Safety

-- Drive slowly, pass plows only with extreme caution, and never drive into a snow plow's cloud.
+- Drive slowly, do not try to pass, and never drive into a snow plow’s cloud.

 - Snow plows often use wing plows extending off to either side to clear more snow quicker.
 Never pass a snow plow by driving on the shoulder, and be very careful while passing a plow in the left lane of a multi-lane highway.
 Give plow blades plenty of room along the center line of the roadway.